Story for waiting - Rosa Parks

 Rosa Parks

-Rosa Louise McCauley Parks, better known as Rosa Parks, was born on February 4, 1913, in Tuskegee, Alabama (United States), and passed away on October 24, 2005, in Detroit, Michigan.
-She was an African-American woman and an iconic figure in the fight against racial segregation in the United States, who was called the “mother of the civil rights movement” by the U.S. Congress.
+Rosa Louise McCauley Parks, better known as Rosa Parks, was born on February 4, 1913, in Tuskegee, a city in the state of Alabama (United States).
+She died on October 24, 2005, in Detroit, Michigan.
+Rosa Parks was an African American woman and an iconic figure in the fight against racial segregation in the United States.
+She was nicknamed the "mother of the civil rights movement" by the U.S. Congress.

-At the age of 42, on December 1, 1955, Rosa Parks refused to give up her seat to a white passenger on a bus.
-She was arrested by the police and fined 15 dollars.
+On December 1, 1955, at the age of 42, Rosa refused to give up her seat to a white passenger on a bus in Montgomery, Alabama.
+She was arrested by the police and fined $15.